coursera/programming-assignments-demo/custom-graders/README.md

 $ docker save factoring_grader.v1.1 > factoring_grader.v1.1.tar
 ```

-### Next Steps
-##### - Test your grader in Coursera's grading sandbox.
-Refer to the programming assignments documentation for more details.
+### Test your grader in Coursera's production environment.
-##### - After testing graders thoroughly, graders can be linked to programming assignments in the course.
+###### Upload the docker grader image to the programming assignment using authoring tools
+###### Navigate to the learner side of the programming assignment
+###### Submit using sample solutions
+###### Get the grader run IDs exposed in the learner UI
+*This information is just exposed to the course instructor*
+###### Use these grader run IDs as an input to this [tool](http://52.2.120.167/) to read stdout and stderr output by the docker grader
+*Contact programming@coursera.org to get access credentials for the tool.*

 #### Common bugs/issues:
 - One of the most common issues with docker files not working on Coursera's platform is due to setting up inappropriate permissions in the Dockerfile.
-Coursera's infrastructure executes your docker images as non-root users for security restricting network access and its important to provide appropriate permissions to files/directories that will be read/written/executed.
+Coursera's infrastructure executes docker images as non-root users without any network access for security reasons and its important to set permissions carefully for files/directories that will be read/written/executed inside the docker container.
-- JSON output doesn't exactly match the specified format.
+- JSON output doesn't exactly match the specified format which causes Grader failures.
+The docker grader should only write the JSON object specified above to stdout and nothing else.